 “Can Making Machine” – Exhibition Display Model

 Vibrant colours were used to draw attention to the model at the trade show.
 The different colours illustrated the various areas and USPs of the design and function of the machine.
-MNL suggested to have the sides of the model in clear acrlic to show internal components and how they function.
+MNL suggested having the sides of the model in clear acrylic to show internal components and how they function.

-Once the model was completed a purpose built plinth and flight case were produced so the model could be shipped worldwide without the worry of it getting damaged.
-Then to final finish the model a Perspex cover was produced.
+Once the model was completed a purpose-built plinth and flight case were produced so the model could be shipped worldwide without the worry of it getting damaged.
+Then to finally finish the model a Perspex cover was produced.